Delaware Health Options Privacy Statement

-- Get a list of who received your medical information within a six-year period by writing to Health Options or by calling Health Options to request a form for this purpose.
-You must tell Health Options the dates for which you are requesting the list.
-The list will not cover information that was given to you or your personal representative, or information given for healthcare payments, for Health Options operations or for law enforcement needs.
+Get a list of those with whom we’ve shared information.
+You can ask for a list (called “an accounting”) of the times we’ve shared your health information within the last six years.
+You must tell Highmark Health Options the dates for which you are requesting the list.
+The list will not cover information that was given to you or your personal representative, or information given for health care payments, for Highmark Health Options business operations, or for law enforcement needs.

-What is the non-public information that Health Options collects about you?
+What is the non-public information that Highmark Health Options collects and shares about you?